-New Directors are given the opportunity to review the Company's operations and meet with key Executives in the Exploration, Geology, Finance and Corporate areas.
+New Directors are given the opportunity to review the Company's operations and meet with key Executives.

 Professional development opportunities arise when there are new corporate, legal, tax, accounting or geological developments within Australia or in overseas countries where the Company operates.
-The Board is briefed by Management on any new standards or matters of interest that are relevant in the Company continuing its business effectively.
 In addition, a number of professional bodies with which the Company is associated run regular seminars or conferences at which attendance is encouraged.

-PRINCIPLE 3 - ACT ETHICALLY AND RESPONSIBLY
+PRINCIPLE 3 - INSTIL A CULTURE OF ACTING LAWFULLY, ETHICALLY AND RESPONSIBLY